Rolex Oyster Precision Model Ref.6022 10ct 1952

 Inside the case-back, the markings are all correct for a Rolex Geneva Swiss made case.
 It is signed ‘Geneve Suisse Rolex’ and carries the R.W.C.
-Ltd. signature, along with the model number 6022 and the correct Swiss Geneva 10ct gold hallmarks.
+Ltd. signature, along with the model number 6022, the serial number 840392 and the correct Swiss Geneva 10ct gold hallmarks.
 All of which date this watch to 1952.
-Externally the case carries the serial no. 840392.

 The case has the screw-down Rolex Oyster crown and screw-down case-back, each complete with rubber seals.
 Although this watch was specified as waterproof when new, this has not been tested and it is not guaranteed.

 As ever, our standard advice applies, vintage watches should be kept clean and dry at all times.

 The Strap & Buckle

 A new, high-quality black lizard strap has been fitted, along with a Rolex gold-plated buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours of strap, from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of straps if you wish, here.

 The Box and Papers